ju3332/WindowAppTest/README.md

 # Run the test

-Methhod 1: Go to project root folder and execute below command
+Methhod 1: Open cmd then go to project root folder and execute below command
 ```
 gradlew test
 ```